gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 <!-- 40 --> peace, so wonderfully brought about, the wicked and clandestine plot of the king's sons and their
 confederates was defeated until the year following.

-## Chapter XXXIX: Of the vision, or rather, the visitation, which the king had at Cardiff.
+## Chapter XXXIX: Of the vision, or rather, the visitation, which the king had at Cardiff

 Before we proceed further, it may not be superfluous or unprofitable to relate in this place what happened to the king on his return from Ireland by the sea coast of South Wales.
 On the Saturday in Easter